 But this is silly: We know that people are killed from debris falling off buildings, where no “mind” is involved.
 Ergo, Shirley is killed.

 Or what?
-I invite those who believe in this idea to propose what will happen.
-I would like to know the answer to the following question:
+I invited those who believe in this idea to propose what will happen:

 Will Shirley die from the brick?